allyyblack/startup/README.md

 - Images: I have images on the connect page that will be collected from the users.
 I also have an image on the about page.
 - DB/Login: Input box and submit button for login.
 The connect page has a list of users that have already submitted their information.
 - WebSocket: The reply button on the chat page will link with a chat service.

+## CSS Deliverable

+For this deliverable I properly styled the application into its final appearance.

+- Header, footer, and main content body
+- Navigation elements: I dropped the underlines for the menu and make the buttons look more appealing.
+- Responsive to window resizing: My app looks great on all window sizes and devices
+- Application elements: Used good contrast and whitespace
+- Application text content: Consistent fonts
+- Application images: The images are now in good locations and the image on the about page uses flex to look good in all window sizes.